paulgalow/paulgalow.com/src/pages/securing-aws-credentials-macos-lastpass/index.md

 }
 ```

-We are saving our script as *awscreds-lpass.sh*, store it inside the `~/.aws` folder and set permissions to make it executable by our local user.
+We are saving our script as *awscreds-lpass.sh*, store it inside the `~/.aws` folder and set permissions to make it executable.

 ```bash
 chmod 750 ~/.aws/awscreds-lpass.sh